What is MonthlyCup made of?

 Most people can use menstrual cups without any issues.
 If you are very sensitive and can not use tampons, a menstrual cup might actually work better because it does not absorb the vaginal discharge.
 Instead it collects only what it needs to – your period, and does not leave you feeling dry.
 If you have questions or want advice, do not hesitate to contact us!

 We are happy to help in any way we can.
-You can reach us at email@example.com
+You can reach us at email@example.com for all your reusable menstrual product questions.

 It depends on what size you have and on how much you bleed.